About

 " WHOEVER WILL CALL ON THE NAME OF THE LORD WILL BE SAVED. " (Romans 10:13)

-Even the LORD God Himself promises, “Call upon Me in the day of trouble; I shall rescue you, and you will honor Me."
+As the LORD God Himself promises, “Call upon Me in the day of trouble; I shall rescue you, and you will honor Me."
 (Psalms 50:15) And, "He who offers a sacrifice of thanksgiving honors Me; And to him who orders his way I shall show the salvation of God."
 (Psalms 50:23) And, “I will tell of Your name to my brethren; In the midst of the assembly I will praise You.”
 (Psalms 22:22)

 " For with the heart a person believes, resulting in righteousness, and with the mouth he confesses, resulting in salvation."
 (Romans 10:10)